Brain Metastases

 Do you have any of these symptoms?

-The time interval between the diagnosis of the primary tumor and the appearance of the brain metastasis(s) depends on the type of primary tumor: thus, for example, breast cancer has an average interval of 3 years while lung cancer has only 4 or 10 months.
+The time interval between the diagnosis of the primary tumour and the appearance of the brain metastasis(es) depends on the type of primary tumour: for example, breast cancer has an average interval of 3 years while lung cancer has an average interval of only 4 to 10 months.

-Its diagnosis requires a thorough physical and neurological examination, so the diagnostic technique of choice is cranial magnetic resonance with gadolinium.
-In addition, an anatomopathological diagnosis of the lesion is required in order to make a differential diagnosis between metastasis and primary brain tumor (high-grade glioma, lymphoma) or even non-tumor lesions (abscesses, demyelinating and vascular lesions).
+Its diagnosis requires an exhaustive physical and neurological examination, so the diagnostic technique of choice is cranial magnetic resonance imaging with gadolinium.
+In addition, an anatomopathological diagnosis of the lesion is required in order to make a differential diagnosis between metastasis and primary brain tumour (high-grade glioma, lymphoma) or even non-tumoural lesions (abscesses, demyelinating and vascular lesions).

 The treatment of choice, whenever possible, is surgery.
 Its success is based on a good surgical technique in conjunction with the use of new technological equipment for the location of the lesion (neuronavigation), the location of eloquent areas (tractography and functional resonance), and neurophysiological monitoring.